oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/fixtures/address.md

 ```
 ## Questions:
  1. What is the purpose of this code and what does it represent?
-- This code represents a JSON object that contains information about a specific block in the Alephium blockchain, including its hash, details, and transactions.
+- This code represents a JSON object that contains information about a specific block in the Oxygenium blockchain, including its hash, details, and transactions.

 2. What is the format of the "details" object and what information does it contain?
 - The "details" object contains two key-value pairs: "balance" (a string representing the balance of the block) and "txNumber" (an integer representing the number of transactions in the block).